"Hope and the future for me are not in lawns and cultivated fields, not in towns and cities, but in the impervious and quaking swamps." - H.D. Thoreau

 Swamp: Any wetland that is dominated by woody stemmed plants and trees.

-Fens: Like bogs, fens are peatlands but they a have higher pH than bogs giving it the ability to grow a much more diverse list of plant species than a bog.
+Fens: Like bogs, fens are peatlands.
+But a fen has higher pH than a bog, giving it the ability to grow a much more diverse list of plant species than a bog.

 Forest Seeps: Seeps or seepage wetlands are small springs, pools, or other wet places where groundwater naturally comes slowly to the surface.
 Soils in seeps remain saturated for all or part of the growing season and they often stay wet without freezing all winter due to the 50˚F water "seeping" in from below.
 These are generally small-scale herbaceous to shrubby wetlands, distinctive and different from the surrounding matrix forest vegetation.
 They are typically on flat to gentle slopes or in shallow depressions, predominantly on mafic or calcareous substrates.